What Are Some Drawbacks of Working from Home?

-One way to combat your increased isolation is to schedule lunch dates with colleagues or friends, join social groups like book clubs or supper clubs, or take one day a week to work in a public space like a coffee shop, or by utilizing a co-working space.
+Some ways to combat your increased isolation include scheduling lunch dates with colleagues or friends, joining social groups like book clubs or supper clubs, taking one day a week to work in a public space like a coffee shop, or by utilizing a co-working space.

 2. You still need childcare

 Unfortunately, when you’re working, you can’t expect to divide your attention between your job and home duties and hope to be successful at both.

 If you work from home, it’s just as important to plan for childcare as it is if you work outside the home.

-While you do have more flexibility when you don't need to drive to an office – you can start work earlier, take an hour or so to check in with the kids after school, then return to work later in the evening = it’s imperative to have reliable childcare for your kids, especially your younger kids, if you work from home.
+While you do have more flexibility when you don't need to drive to an office – you can start work earlier, take an hour or so to check in with the kids after school, then return to work later in the evening = it’s imperative to have reliable childcare for your kids, especially your younger kids, when working from home.

 If you are realistic about the need for childcare and set up appropriate help for your kids, then you’ll be able to focus entirely on your work.

 3. You need a designated space

 If you work from home, you need a home office.
 While working from home may reduce many other expenses, you will need to dedicate part of your home to become a home office.